jjasghar/jjasghar.github.io/_posts/2013-09-27-adventures-migrating-from-2-dot-4-16-redis-to-2-dot-6-16-redis.markdown

 redis-cli -h redis-master --latency
 ```

 Most, if not all are pretty self explanatory.
-The most interesting one of them all is probably the last one, the `--latency`.
-It used it as a way to emulate something poking my redis instance during the inital clone.
-The thing we, [where|are|still] worried about is customer impact, and as long as the number didn't sky rocket then stay high it was an acceptable risk.
+The most interesting one of them
+all is probably the last one, the `--latency`.
+It used it as a way to emulate
+something poking my redis instance during the inital clone.
+The thing we,
+[where|are|still] worried about is customer impact, and as long as the number
+didn't sky rocket then stay high it was an acceptable risk.

-After I got the tmux session all up and happy, i  ran these two commands to start the `slaveof`:
+After I got the tmux session all up and happy, I ran these two commands to start the `slaveof`:

 ```bash
 # on the master
 redis-master:6379> slaveof no one